Can You Be an Alcoholic if You Just Drink Beer?

 Alcohol Rehab and Detox at Resurgence Behavioral Health

-At Resurgence, we will work with you to create an integrated treatment plan that includes:
+At Resurgence, we will work with you to tailor a treatment plan that includes:

 - Medical detox with 24-hour clinical care, medications, therapy, counseling, and dual diagnosis treatments